MultiValue database

-A MultiValue database is a type of NoSQL and multidimensional database, typically considered synonymous with PICK, a database originally developed as the Pick operating system.
+A MultiValue database is a type of NoSQL and multidimensional database.
+It is typically considered synonymous with PICK, a database originally developed as the Pick operating system.

 MultiValue databases include commercial products from Rocket Software, Revelation, InterSystems, Northgate Information Solutions, ONgroup, and other companies.
 These databases differ from a relational database in that they have features that support and encourage the use of attributes which can take a list of values, rather than all attributes being single-valued.
 They are often categorized with MUMPS within the category of post-relational databases, although the data model actually pre-dates the relational model.
 Unlike SQL-DBMS tools, most MultiValue databases can be accessed both with or without SQL.